-Think about the story of the silly chicken.
+Think about the story of the eagle and the old woman.
 I would like you to choose a scene from the story to draw.
 Which scene would you like to draw?
 Think about the scene and visualize it so that you will know what to put in your picture.
 Make sure you include many details in your drawing.